SpenceKonde/DxCore/megaavr/extras/Ref_ArduinoAPI.md

 | OPAMP1      | PD        | Yes       |
 | OPAMP2      | PE        | Yes       |

-Here exclusive means all of it's pin options are on that port - CCL LUT3 is exclusively available on PORTF, while TWI0 is not exclusive, because it can use pins on either PORTA or PORTC.
-The AC's "live" in PORTD, but depending on the specific part, they have varying levels of opportunity to reach beyond that port, though PORTD comprises the majority of their mapping options.
+Here exclusive means all of its pin options are on that port - CCL LUT3 is exclusively available on PORTF, while TWI0 is not exclusive, because it can use pins on either PORTA or PORTC.
+The ACs "live" in PORTD, but depending on the specific part, they have varying levels of opportunity to reach beyond that port, though PORTD comprises the majority of their mapping options.

 ## Datatypes